aiman-al-masoud/deixiscript/README.md

 when any of these basic properties is edited, the Panel automatically changes

 JS doesn't need to know about is-a relationships, just has relationships.
-Default fillers can be computed in recomputeKb() as a result of new is-a relationships.
+Default fillers can be computed in tell() as a result of new is-a relationships.
 To Accomplish this everything must be the same.
 Only "Thing", no "Panel", and when visible-cum-attached is set to true a div is created.